jamesmcginnis/dolphin-diabetes-card/info.md

 Tapping the **30-min pill** opens a forecast popup with your estimated glucose, projected change, and a short friendly message if things are heading low or high — without offering medical advice.

-Tapping the **trend ring** opens a trend history popup showing the last 50 readings with timestamps.
+Tapping the **trend arrow** opens a trend history popup showing the last 50 readings with timestamps.

 Tapping the **sensor pill** opens a sensor life popup with applied date, expiry, time remaining, and a progress ring.